PSModule/Build-PSModule/README.md

 1. Get the list of types to process by searching for `*.Types.ps1xml` files in the entire module source folder and set the `TypesToProcess` property in the manifest.
 1. Get the list of formats to process by searching for `*.Format.ps1xml` files in the entire module source folder and set the `FormatsToProcess` property in the manifest.
 1. Get the list of DSC resources to export by searching for `*.psm1` files in the `resources` folder and set the `DscResourcesToExport` property in the manifest.
-1. Get the list of functions, cmdlets, aliases, and variables to export and set the respective properties in the manifest.
+1. Get the list of functions, cmdlets, aliases, and variables from the respective `<type>\public` folder set the respective properties in the manifest.
 1. Get the list of modules by searching for all `*.psm1` files in the entire module source folder, excluding the root module and set the `ModuleList` property in the manifest.
 1. Gather information from source files to update `RequiredModules`, `PowerShellVersion`, and `CompatiblePSEditions` properties.
 1. The following values are gathered from the GitHub repository: